 Who doesn’t love Friends?
 Without a doubt, it is one of the most watched and most loved TV series in history.
 We all know about this group of best buds and their hangout spot, Central Perk.
-Huge coffee mugs, a variety of sweets, a decoration that reminds of granny’s house.
+Huge coffee mugs, a variety of sweets, and decorations that remind us of granny’s house.
 It has something intimate and cozy, right?
 But, have you ever noticed the gallery wall behind the famous orange couch that keeps changing throughout the seasons?
 Let’s see the art in Friends.

 If you observe the background of Central Perk, you will see that besides the artworks and their constant change each season (sometimes twice during each season), there is also a pattern.
-They are all pop; some of them look like they are Andy Warhol’s or Roy Lichtenstein’s creations, some seem like replicas or recreations of other famous paintings.
-Besides, the 90s, when the TV series aired and met its success, was the decade of pop art, at least in the USA.
+They are all Pop; some of them look like they are Andy Warhol’s or Roy Lichtenstein’s creations, and some seem like replicas or recreations of other famous paintings.

 Burton Morris was born in 1964 in Pittsburgh, Pennsylvania, USA.
-He holds a degree of fine arts from the Carnegie Mellon University.
-He has created the artworks for the United States Olympic Team, the 38th Montreaux Jass Festival, the 2010 FIFA World Cup etc. Also, he has done commissions for Chanel, Perrier, Absolute Vodka, Rolex, Kellogg’s, Ford, Coca-Cola, and other big enterprises.
+He holds a degree in Fine Arts from Carnegie Mellon University.
+He has created the artworks for the United States Olympic Team, the 38th Montreaux Jass Festival, the 2010 FIFA World Cup, etc. Also, he has completed commissions for Chanel, Perrier, Absolute Vodka, Rolex, Kellogg’s, Ford, Coca-Cola, and other big enterprises.

 For the 25th anniversary of the show, Burton Morris, in collaboration with Warner Bros Inc. held an exhibition with all of his famous pieces that appeared on the show and several new ones, inspired by the occasion.
 The exhibition took place from September 19 to October 16, 2019, in New York.